TaCo Tablet Control

 In TaCo, the banks are displayed to the right.
 Tap on a bank to bring it to the screen.

-Above the bank buttons there is an up and a down arrow.
-Tap on these to cycle through the layers.
+Above the bank buttons are up and a down arrow buttons to cycle through the layers.

-Tap Layers to open the navigation window.
+Tap the Layers button to open the navigation window.
 Overview shows all the banks available in System Layers, and Layers shows the banks laid out in User Layers as they are on the console.
-Tapping on a bank within a User Layer will bring that Tile's User Layers to the main screen.
+Tapping on a bank within a User Layer will assign that Tile's User Layers to the screen.

 To remote control send levels to Stems and Auxes, tap MIXES.